Jimbojones1/react-flask-demo/README.md

 ### Running the app

-1. to run the flask app - `npm run server` from the terminal, check `package.json` script command to see the command.
+1. to run the flask app - `npm run server` from the terminal, check `package.json` scripts property to see the command being run.

 2. to run react app, in seperate terminal run `npm start`